pentagonxyz/gov-of-venice/README.md

 The Guild Members are slashed in their Gravitas, which means that if they fall below the Gravitas Threshold for Guild entry, they will be removed of the Guild and thus not able to participate or claim any rewards.

 We expect this mechanism to degrade into a gas war for searchers and be used as a MEV opportunity.

+### Guild Voting

+Due to the decentralized nature of the Guild's implementation, any member can start a vote to either replace the current Guild Master with a new one, or banish a Guild Member.

+To avoid spamming the guild, a Guild Member who brings a vote that doesn't pass will get slashed.
+We expect Guild Members to first align the Guild and reach consensus through off-chain methods, such as a simple Discourse vote.

+On-chain guild voting should work like a rubber stamp of a decision that has already been made at the social layer.

+### Guild Master

+The Guild Master is designed to have a broader role than of that of a simple admin.
+Because if their core  importance in changing Guild parameters or calling other Guilds to vote in a proposal, they are rewarded more.

+Due to the more decentralized nature of the implementation, all Guild parameters change need at least a week in order to come into effect.
+A Guild Master needs to invoke the function once and then invoke it again to ratify the change.
+That gives time to the Guild to see the change and if they disagree, remove the Guild Master.

+In other words, a Guild Master shouldn't make a change in the Guild without having the approval of the majority, as they could be removed at any point.

+Again, we underline that this is just an implementation, and the protocol we are proposing is completely agnostic to the inner workings of a Guild.

 ## Deployment